aureus123/catalogs/README.md

 - *gen_tycho2_north* and *gen_tycho2_south*: See README in [tycho2](tycho2) folder, also see the [gallery](gallery) folder
 - Python scripts: *find_const*, *gen_atlas* and *keep_nearest*, *cross_likelihood*
 (you can see description of them in the comments of their source code).
+- Folder *cd*: Contains footnote extractions from CD (color and double stars).
+Declinations -22 to -24 were manually extracted, while -25 to -31 were extracted by IA, see [findings.md](scans/findings.md).
+- Folder *scans*: Contains Python scripts and scan extractions from CD (footnotes) and GC (references), see [findings.md](scans/findings.md.

 ### Requirements